PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. note::
     **Circles and symmetry**

-    Since this system is based on axis direction, the distinction between the **relative** (:ref:`ipsilateral`/:ref:`contralateral`) and **absolute** (toward H1/H2) models for the horizontal axis applies here as well, and it will affect the vertical and horizontal planes.
+    Since the system for circular direction is based on our system for axis direction, the distinction between the **relative** (:ref:`ipsilateral`/:ref:`contralateral`) and **absolute** (toward H1/H2) models for the horizontal axis applies here as well, and it will affect the vertical and horizontal planes.
 These models are described in greater detail in :ref:`Symmetry<symmetry_section>` below.
 The set of options for circular direction will correspond to your choices for the :ref:`movement_module` as set in the :ref:`global_settings`, which means that the relative set of options applies by default unless you choose to change it.

 **Horizontal plane**